 For medical questions, we encourage you to review our information with your doctor.

-What Causes Myelodysplastic Syndromes?
+What Causes Myelodysplastic Syndromes (MDS)?

-- Genes that help keep cell division under control, or cause cells to die at the right time are called tumor suppressor genes.
+- Genes that normally help keep cell division under control or cause cells to die at the right time are known as tumor suppressor genes.
+Changes that turn off these genes can result in cells growing out of control.

-Usually mutations in several different genes inside bone marrow cells are needed before a person develops MDS.
+Usually, mutations in several different genes inside bone marrow cells are needed before a person develops MDS.
 Some of the mutations most often seen in MDS cells include those in the DNMT3A, TET2, ASXL1, TP53, RUNX1, SRSF2, and SF3B1 genes.
-Some of these gene changes can be inherited from a parent, but more often they happen during a person’s lifetime.

 Inherited gene changes

-Researchers have found the gene changes that cause some rare inherited syndromes (like familial platelet disorder with a propensity to myeloid malignancy) linked to an increased risk of developing MDS.
-This syndrome is caused by inherited changes in the RUNX1 gene.
+For example, in a condition called RUNX1 familial platelet disorder with associated myeloid malignancies, the cells have an inherited change in the RUNX1 gene.
 Normally, this gene helps control the development of blood cells.
-Changes in this gene can lead to blood cells not maturing like they normally would, which can increase the risk of developing MDS.
+Changes in this gene can lead to blood cells not maturing like they normally would, which can increase a person’s risk of MDS.

 Gene changes acquired during a person’s lifetime